 Florida

-In order to be eligible, you must be a low income senior in the Big Bend area.
-It appears that they may serve seniors who live in Bay, Calhoun, Franklin, Gadsden, Gulf, Homes, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, and Washington counties.
+Elder CareServices in Big Bend provides free space heaters to low income seniors.
+In order to get help, you need to live in their service area, which covers Bay, Calhoun, Franklin, Gadsden, Gulf, Homes, Jackson, Jefferson, Leon, Liberty, Madison, Taylor, Wakulla, and Washington counties.

-You can apply for this program by contacting Elder Care Services directly.
-You can also try calling their Regional Elder Helpline at (800) 963-5337 for assistance.
+You can apply for this program by contacting Elder Care Services directly or by calling their Regional Elder Helpline at (800) 963-5337 for assistance.

 North Carolina